kirillbobyrev/pabi/README.md

 from pre-determined positions to make the games interesting and unbalanced.

-In all cases, the testing environment's CPU is of x86_64 architecture, which is very important because of PEXT and PDEP instructions that significantly increase the performance of move generators.
-Also, usually, many CPUs are available (8 cores on CCRL, 52 on TCEC and as many as 256 on CCCC).
+In all cases, the testing environment's CPU is of x86_64 architecture, which is allows using PEXT and PDEP instructions to significantly increase the performance of move generator.
+Also, usually, many CPU cores are available (8 cores on CCRL, 52 on TCEC and up to 256 on CCCC).

-Other design choices are deliberate focus on performance over most things (except simplicity and clarity), such as error recovery (there should be minimal
-one: if the error happened and the engine can reject the input, it will reject the input and continue working) and support for arcane environments.
+Other design choices are deliberate focus on performance over most things (except simplicity and clarity).
+This includes graceful error recovery (it should be minimal: the engine shouldn't crash if it's possible to reject the malformed inputs and continue working) and support for arcane environments.

 ### Recipes